 In the end

-Pimsleur is great if it fits our level and lifestyle: the material is definitely useful if we are beginners, and if we can listen to it while we drive, at a leisurely pace, or in the subway, or bus.
+Pimsleur is great if it fits our level and lifestyle: the material is definitely useful if we are beginners, and if we can listen to it while we drive, at a leisurely pace, or in the subway, or bus, or while exercising.
 The quality of the recordings is great, and they put a lot of effort in making all the levels of the series mutually consistent with each other, i.e., each level is a smooth continuation of the previous level.
-The quality of the recordings is also consistently high in all the levels.
+The quality of the recordings is also consistently high.

 Still, if our lifestyle is such that we only have time to study while commuting, or we want to use that commuting time learning Japanese, by all means get started with Pimsleur alone.
 If the cost of Pimsleur is an issue, we can always start with a copy from the library, which usually carries Level 1, and often levels 2 and 3; usually libraries do not carry levels 4 and 5, though.